Fishery Improvement Project (FIP)- Mexico Grouper Fishery

 - From January through March 2016, recently published ruling documents created an opportunity for official discussions regarding effective management strategies, including a quota-per-fleet system, in order to regulate fishing effort.

 - Between February and April 2016, Handy International, Chefs Trading, Quirch Foods, and Pescados y Mariscos del Caribe (PESMAR) became official FIP participants.
 An updated Framework Collaboration Agreement and Addendums were signed to this effect, as well as a Specific Agreements for each new participant for 2016.
+As of 2017, the full list of participants is as follow:

 The Sea Delight Ocean Fund supports this project by providing necessary funding and coordinating efforts with CeDePesca's local office in Mexico.
 Industry engagement is also the cornerstone of our work and we are always looking to work with like-minded industry leaders who source from this fishery and want to be active participants in the FIP process.